TheNabu222/AnTiChRiSt-KeTtLeKoRn-gRiN-OiRe/README.md

 - Full-text search with filtering and sorting
 - Configurable AI-powered insights via Google Gemini
 - Modern dark theme with smooth animations
+- Dolphin 3.0 dictionary page for browsing symbols and adding new ones

 ## Technology